-The multi-function oven has two controls: a function selector and a temperature setting knob (Fig.2-24).
+The multi-function oven has two controls: a function selector and a temperature setting knob (Fig.2-18).

 Turn the function selector control to a cooking function.
-Turn the oven temperature knob to the temperature required (Fig.2-25).
+Turn the oven temperature knob to the temperature required (Fig.2-19).

-The oven heating light will glow until the oven has reached the temperature you selected (Fig.2-26).
-It will then cycle on and off during cooking as the oven maintains the selected temperature.
+The oven heating light will glow until the oven has reached the temperature you selected.
+It will then cycle on and off during cooking.